MechFroG88/mechfrog88.github.io/_posts/ctf-sg-2021/2021-03-14-live-from-serangoon-road.markdown

 if $$a = 0$$ and $$b = 0$$ then $$f(a,b,c,d) = d$$

 Nice!!
-I can then make the bruteforce code faster with these constraint.
+This can help me to brute force the key in a smarter way.

-My final solution is that I brute force for the seed for LFSR 1 and LFSR 2.
+So to solve this challenge, I brute force for the seed for LFSR 1 and LFSR 2

 This is doable because LFSR 1 and LFSR 2 only have key length of 8.

-Also, The tap for LFSR 3 and LFSR 4 is quite simple.
+On the other hand, LFSR 3 and LFSR 4 have key length of 24.

-Tap for LFSR 3 is 1310720.
+Tap for LFSR 3 is 1310720 `(0b000101000000000000000000)`.
 Which means that

 $$c[i+24] = c[i+3] \oplus c[i+5]$$

-Tap for LFSR 4 is 589824.
+Tap for LFSR 4 is 589824 `(0b000010010000000000000000)`.
 Which means that

 $$d[i+24] = d[i+4] \oplus d[i+7]$$

-Then I brute force for the seed for LFSR 3 and LFSR 4 with the following constraints.
+I can't just try every key from 0 to $$2^{24}$$ for LFSR 3 and LFSR 4 due to the long key length.
+However, the number of possible keys are greatly reduced with all these constraints based on the plaintext.

 $$
 c[i+24] = c[i+3] \oplus c[i+5]\\